-Pain Therapeutics, Inc. is a development stage enterprise and was incorporated on May 4, 1998.
-Since our inception in May 1998, we have licensed proprietary technology from Albert Einstein College of Medicine and have devoted substantially all of our resources to the development of a new generation of opioid painkillers with improved clinical benefits, which are based on the acquired technology.
 In the course of our development activities, we have sustained operating losses and expect such losses to continue through the next several years.
 We expect our current cash and cash equivalents will be sufficient to meet our planned working capital and capital expenditure requirements for at least the next twelve months.
 There are no assurances that additional financing will be available on favorable terms, or at all.

 Our development activities involve inherent risks.
 These risks include, among others, dependence on key personnel and determination of patentability and protection of our products and processes.
 In addition, we have product candidates that have not yet obtained Food and Drug Administration approval.
-Successful future operations depend on our ability to conduct clinical trials and obtain regulatory approval for these products.
+Successful future operations depend on our ability to obtain approval for and commercialize these products.